python-sdbus/python-sdbus/docs/common_api.rst

 .. py:data:: DbusPropertyExplicitFlag
     :type: int

-    This property is too heavy to calculate so its not included ig GetAll method call.
+    This property is too heavy to calculate so its not included in GetAll method call.

 .. py:data:: DbusSensitiveFlag
     :type: int

-    Data in messages in sensitive and will be scrubed from memory after message is red.
+    Data in messages in sensitive and will be scrubbed from memory after message is red.